koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_4_img_3.md

+# The image 3 in slide 4 of lecture 6 contains:
 The image contains a diagram with the following elements:

 - On the left side, there is a circle outlined with a dashed border.
 To the left of the circle is the text "Item 13976" written in two lines, with "Item" on top and "13976" below it.